semmypurewal/BeginningJavaScript/03-types/readme.md

      //=> 4

-Notice that the smallest number `Math.random` generates is 0 and the largest is
-1. That means that by multiplying by 10, you'll end up with a number between 0 and 10.
-Taking the `Math.floor` of that number will give you a whole number.
+Notice that the smallest number `Math.random` generates is 0 and the largest is just smaller than 1.
+That means that by multiplying by 10, you'll end up with a number between 0 and 10.
+Taking the `Math.floor` of that number will give you a whole number between 0 and 9.

 ### String Types and Built-In Methods